Government rejects calls to put restaurant and cafe managers on immigration skills shortage list

 Bidois said the decision not to include this occupation on the skill shortage list appeared to be based on data from 2012 and 2013.

-Small business Minister Stuart Nash has been contacted for comment.
+Immigration Minister Iain Lees-Galloway has been contacted for comment.

 The Immediate Skill Shortage List will be replaced by a Regional Skill Shortage List next week.